 Now, let’s check how to sync WSUS with the SCCM database.
 You can follow the steps mentioned below to get this work completed.

 - Expand Software Updates,

 - Select ‘All Software Updates‘ and right-click and select ‘Synchronization Software updates‘

-- Open the WSUSSYnc.log from Site server, you can find the imported update information
+Open the WSUSSYnc.log from the Site server; you can find the imported update information.

-NOTE! – More details about manually update any other patches are already explained in the Patch Missing from SCCM How to Import into WSUS Manually.
+NOTE! – More details about manually updating any other patches are already explained in the Patch Missing from SCCM How to Import into WSUS Manually.

 List of Adobe Flash Player Removal Updates